Bookrage001/osc/resources/docs/user-guide/widgets-specifics/sliders.md

 #### `compact`
 - type: `boolean`
 - default: `false`
 - usage: set to `true` to display a compact alternative for the widget.
-Enables `noPips` and disables mouse/touch focusing on the value display.
+Enables `noPips` and disables default mouse/touch focusing on the value display (right-click/long-touch still triggers it).

 #### `range`